-4 Credit Hours • 75 Contact Hours (45 Lecture, 30 Lab) Prerequisite: ENG 090 (Grade of C or higher) or permission of Department Chair
+4 Credit Hours • 75 Contact Hours (45 Lecture, 30 Lab) NOTE: College level reading skills are required for success in this course.

 Focuses on basic knowledge of body structures and function, and provides a foundation for understanding deviations from normal and disease conditions.
 This course is designed for individuals interested in health care and is directly applicable to the Practical Nursing Program and the Medical Office Technology program.